agoldbin/liftBuddy/README.md

 Project Solution

-The goal of Workout Buddies (working name) is to allow users to sign up and seach for users in their area by a few criteria.
+The goal of Lift Buddy (working name) is to allow users to sign up and seach for users in their area by a few criteria.
 Users who are currently members of a gym can search for others who use the same gym.
 Or if a user doesn't have a current gym membership, or is willing to get a new membership,